wilkart/homebrew-gridcoin/README.md

 # Gridcoin Research CLI for macOS

-## Version
-Gridcoin Core v5.2.0.0-unk

 ## Disclaimer
-This software is recognised as an OSX/CoinMiner by antivirus tools.
+This software might be recognised as an OSX/CoinMiner by antivirus tools.
 Disable a real time system protection for an installation time.
 Exclude the following path from a real time antivirus scanning.